computational-cell-analytics/micro-sam/README.md

 - SegmentAnything does not work well for very small or fine-graind objects (e.g. filaments).
 - For the automatic segmentation functionality we currently rely on the automatic mask generation provided by SegmentAnything.
 It is slow and often misses objects in microscopy images.
 For now we only offer this functionality in the 2d segmentation app; we are working on improving it and extending it to 3d segmentation and tracking.
+- Prompt bounding boxes do not provide the full functionality for tracking yet (they cannot be used for divisions or for starting new tracks).
+See also https://github.com/computational-cell-analytics/micro-sam/issues/23.

 ### Using the micro_sam library